A few weeks ago, I decided to change my LinkedIn headline.

 Last year I published a video about the tale of Frank the accountant, giving an example of what a poor headline would look like for him and what a more interesting one would be like.
 You want to stand out.
 There’s bound to be lots of people out there on LinkedIn who do what you do but there’s only one you.
 So, get creative!
 Think attention-grabbing, whilst maintaining a clear and concise approach.
 For instance, I currently have emojis and capital letters in my LinkedIn headline, just to add a bit of colour and charisma (though only use the emojis if you feel it is appropriate, LinkedIn is still a professional business platform, after all, but that doesn’t mean to say your Profile and content should be devoid of personality).

-Digital Strategist, Mark Longbottom made a valid point when I account my LinkedIn headline change.
+Digital Strategist, Mark Longbottom made a valid point when I announced my LinkedIn headline change on LinkedIn.
 He highlighted that most of the people who commented on my LinkedIn headline post had headlines that were too long, in that they were cut off.
 He explained:

 “You leave everyone with only part of what you want to tell them, sorry but none of the above are any good.